 - There is an owl among the Woodland Creatures in Disney's Sleeping Beauty.

-- There are comments from female students on Ron's owl Pigwidgeon being cute in The Goblet of Fire.
+- Harry Potter: There are comments from female students on Ron's owl Pigwidgeon being cute in The Goblet of Fire (and he is a total keet).
 Ron thinks he's a stupid little feathery git.

 - Little Owl's Night: The main character Little Owl.